hellomichael/svg-animation/readme.md

 * **steps**:    Defines the number of steps of an animation

 ### JSON File
 The JSON file will hold the keyframes of our animation.
-A breakdown of the zipper animation is provided an an example.
+A breakdown of the zipper animation is provided as an example.

 ```json
 {